jpwerka/web-backend-api/web-backend-api/README.md

 To separate backend from production is necessary create an module in your app that load web-backend-api when necessary and don't load it when unnecessary.

 Create the same module in two different folders in your app:

-`backend/app-web-backend-api.module.ts` is the module used for backend configuration.
+File `backend/app-web-backend-api.module.ts` is the module used for backend configuration.
 ```typescript
 import { ModuleWithProviders, NgModule } from '@angular/core';
 import { WebBackendApiModule } from 'web-backend-api';